 In the parlance of structural geology: Divergent Boundaries correspond to normal faults, Convergent Boundaries correspond to thrust (or reverse) faults, and Transform Boundaries correspond to strike slip faults .

 If you’d like more background on Faulting, see the page on "Faults" from Prof. Eliza Richardson’s course, EARTH 520: Plate Tectonics and People.

-Issue #3: Earth is an oblate sphere, which means it elliptical!
+Issue #3: Earth is an oblate sphere, which means it is elliptical!